-Confounding factors such as weather and road condition may be correlated with both sunset hour and crashes, so I control for seasonality by adding the time fixed effects.
-For instance, the road could be icy in the north regions during winters, which poses higher risk on fatal vehicle crashes.
-Table 12 include year, year-month, and county-month fixed effects and the results all show the similar estimates as Table 11.
-The impact of sleep on crashes range from -0.049 to -0.034, which indicates that additional sleep has short run negative impact on fatalities.
-For example, column (3) to (5) implies that one extra hour in monthly sleep causes 0.035 reduction in fatal crashes per 100 millions VMT.
+Confounding factors such as weather, road conditions, and ambient light may be correlated with both the sunset hour and crashes, so I control for seasonality by adding time fixed effects.
+For instance, the road could be icy in the northern regions during winters, which poses a higher risk of fatal vehicle crashes.
+Table 12 includes year, year-month, and countymonth fixed effects, and the results all show similar estimates as Table 2.
+The impact of sleep on the log of crashes is similar to the original estimates after including controls for seasonality, which indicates that additional sleep has a short-run negative impact on fatalities.
+For example, columns (2) to (5) imply that one extra hour of monthly sleep causes a 2.4% reduction in the log of fatal crashes per 100,000 population.

 Road type could affect fatal vehicle crashes since the speed is different on various roads.
-Table 13 illustrates the short run effects of sleep on fatal vehicle crashes by types of roads, such as highway, county road, and local street.
-The road type is available in FARS since 1987 and I categorize the road as highway if the road is interstate, U.S. highway, or state highway.
-In addition, I classify the road as local street if the road is township, municipality, or frontage road.
-The results show that the impact of sleep on fatalities is higher for highway than the other types of roads and the effect is about half of the estimate for all roads.
-Specifically, column (2) indicates that one hour additional monthly sleep results in 0.019 reduction in fatalities on highway.
-It is equivalent to 0.57 decrease in fatal vehicle crashes per 100 million VMT if increase daily sleep by one hour.
+Table 13 illustrates the short-run effects of sleep on fatal vehicle crashes by types of roads, such as highways, county roads, and local streets.
+The road type is available in FARS since 1987, and I categorize the road as a highway if it is an interstate, U.S. highway, or state highway.
+In addition, I classify the road as a local street if it is a township, municipality, or frontage road.
+The results show that the impact of sleep on fatalities is mostly driven by the fatalities on highways.
+Specifically, column (2) indicates that one additional hour of monthly sleep results in a 1.9% reduction in fatalities on highways.

 Light could play a crucial role in fatal vehicle crashes as more ambient light could create a safer driving environment.
-If the sunset is late for one hour, then additional light during evening should reduce the risk of crashes.
-Similarly, decreasing one hour light from morning would increase the risk of fatalities.
-To test this hypothesis, I will decompose the crashes into morning crashes (two hours more of less from the local average sunrise time), evening crashes (two hours more or less from the local average sunset time), least light impacted daytime crashes (the remaining hours), and night time crashes following the similar setup from Smith (2016).
+If the sunset is late by one hour, then additional light during the evening should reduce the risk of crashes.
+Similarly, decreasing light by one hour in the morning would increase the risk of fatalities.
+To test this hypothesis, I will decompose the crashes into morning crashes (two hours more or less from the local average sunrise time), evening crashes (two hours more or less from the local average sunset time), least light-impacted daytime crashes (the remaining hours), and nighttime crashes following a similar setup from Smith (2016).